 A seminar that examines the role of military theorists throughout history and their impact both on the military and political establishments.
 Some of the theorists who may be considered include Sun Tze, Machiavelli, Clausewitz, Jomini, and Mahan; and their impact on both strategy and policy is discussed.

 Prerequisite: Graduate standing.
-Restricted to students pursuing master's degrees in Diplomacy and Military Studies or Global Leadership and Sustainable Development, or a Certificate in National Security Studies.
+Restricted to students

+pursuing master's degrees in Diplomacy and Military Studies or Sustainability, a Certificate in National Security Studies, or a Certificate in Sustainability and Security Studies

 HIST 6990 (1-3)

-Nonpaid Internship

-See Internship section